HEATLabs/.github/profile/README.md

 ## ⚠️ Disclaimer

 HEAT Labs is a fan-made, community project.
 It is not officially affiliated with, endorsed by, or sponsored by World of Tanks: HEAT or Wargaming.net.
 All game-related trademarks and content are the property of their respective owners.
+This work includes trademarks and/or copyrighted works that are the exclusive property of Wargaming.
+All rights reserved by Wargaming.
+This work is unofficial and is not endorsed by Wargaming.